What to consider when agreeing on a car warranty

 What is a car warranty?

-A car warranty, or mechanical breakdown insurance, is a contract that helps to cover the associated costs of specific car parts, and the labour time required for mechanics to fix faults in your car.
-They cover a set list of parts, period of time, and mileage limit within which you can make a claim.
+Car warranty is a contracted product that helps cover the associated costs of specific car parts.
+It is also used for covering the labour time required for mechanics to fix the faults in your vehicle.
+A warranty will cover a set list of parts, periods of time and mileage limits within which you can make a claim should you need to.

-In other words, a car warranty provides a financial safety net should something go wrong with your new vehicle.
+In other words, warranty provides protection against your vehicle should something go wrong.

 What does car warranty cover?